zzz-client/zzz/Readme.md

 > Pronounced as "zees" or "zeds" depending on where you live.

 Zzz came out of the desire for a light replacement to Postman with generally the same features list.
-From there the idea expanded modularity for how requests are stored, what actions are taken for the request instead of just performing the request, and how to format the output.
+From there came the idea of making it be both storage- and user interface-agnostic.
+Lastly, different renderers can be used to alter the output

 ![Zzz web interface](./screenshots/web.png)